-The other film shows Iceland as one of the youngest volcanic islands on Earth and documents the eruption in Eyafjallajökull 2010.
-This massive eruption caused numerous air flights to cancel all over world and millions of people were stranded.
-The films have a gripping Emmy-nominated footage and riveting images, allowing you to experience those momentous eruptions from the comfort of our in-house cinema.
+The second film documents the infamous eruption of Eyjafjallajökull in 2010.
+This massive eruption caused thousands of flight cancellations, leaving millions of people stranded.
+The film shows gripping footage of the eruption, allowing you to experience those momentous eruptions from the comfort of the in-house cinema.

-The Geological Exhibition gives an overview of Iceland’s geological history and volcanic system.
-A large collection of semi-precious rocks and minerals are on a display and ash and lava, you may touch.
+The mineral exhibition gives an overview of Iceland’s geological history and volcanic systems.
+A large collection of semi-precious rocks and minerals, ash, and lava, is also on display.